hashicorp/terraform/.github/CONTRIBUTING.md

 At this time the Terraform development environment is targeting only Linux and Mac OS X systems.
 While Terraform itself is compatible with Windows, unfortunately the unit test suite currently contains Unix-specific assumptions around maximum path lengths, path separators, etc.

 Refer to the file [`.go-version`](https://github.com/hashicorp/terraform/blob/main/.go-version) to see which version of Go Terraform is currently built with.
-Other versions will often work, but if you run into any build or testing problems please try with the specific Go version indicated.
-You can optionally simplify the installation of multiple specific versions of Go on your system by installing [`goenv`](https://github.com/syndbg/goenv), which reads `.go-version` and automatically selects the correct Go version.
+As of Go 1.21, the `go` command (e.g. in `go build`) will automatically install the version of the Go toolchain corresponding to the version specified in `go.mod`, if it is newer than the version you have installed.
+The version in `go.mod` is considered the _minimum_ compatible Go version for Terraform, while the version in `.go-version` is what the production binary is actually built with.

 Use Git to clone this repository into a location of your choice.
 Terraform is using [Go Modules](https://blog.golang.org/using-go-modules), and so you should *not* clone it inside your `GOPATH`.